Robot dossier

 How long does the FX Aegis battery last?

-The FX Aegis has a rated battery life of Not officially disclosed and charges in Not officially disclosed.
+The FX Aegis has a rated battery life of 120 minutes.
 Actual battery performance may vary based on usage intensity, ambient temperature, and specific tasks being performed.
 Heavy workloads like continuous navigation and sensor processing will consume battery faster than idle or standby modes.

 How does the FX Aegis compare to the CyberDog 2?